 Up to the 31 March 2015, there were 26 PCSPs working in each council area across Northern Ireland.
 Following the changes to local government in April 2015, the PCSPs are being restructured in line with the 11 new councils.

 You can find out more about the changes on the PCSPs website at the link below.

 What PCSPs do

-PCSPs aim to make our community safer by focussing on the policing and community safety issues that matter most in each local council area.
+PCSPs aim to make the community safer by focusing on the policing and community safety issues that matter most in each local area.